Virtual and Social Distancing Birthday Party Ideas for Kids

 Many party performers are transitioning their acts to digital platforms like Zoom or Google Hangouts so kids and their friends can still have all the great group activities of a traditional birthday party.
 As an added bonus, these virtual shindigs are often much more affordable than their in-person alternatives.
 Here are a few options to consider:

-A Faery Hunt: Who couldn’t use a little magic in quarantine life?
-How about a virtual visit from a real-life faery to help celebrate your little one and up to eight of their closest friends.
-A 15-minute live faery visit from one of A Faery Hunt’s trained performers includes stories and music and starts at $50.
+Who couldn’t use a little more magic in their life?
+How about a virtual visit from a real-life faery to help celebrate your little one with up to eight of their closest friends.
+A 30-minute live faery visit from one of A Faery Hunt’s trained performers includes stories and music and starts at $90.

 Go on a Birthday Scavenger Hunt